r-park/event-emitter/README.md

 ```

 ## EventEmitter(events)
+EventEmitter must be instantiated with one or more event types.
+Event types cannot be added to the EventEmitter after it has been instantiated.

 Param          | Type                 |Description
 ---------------|----------------------|---------------------------------------------------
 events         | Array<br>String      | The event types that will be supported by this EventEmitter instance